tabular-io/terraform-provider-tabular/docs/resources/role_warehouse_grants.md

 page_title: "tabular_role_warehouse_grants Resource - terraform-provider-tabular"
 subcategory: ""
 description: |-
-  Managed the grants a role has for a warehouse
+  Manage the grants a role has for a warehouse
 ---

 # tabular_role_warehouse_grants (Resource)

-Managed the grants a role has for a warehouse
+Manage the grants a role has for a warehouse

 ## Example Usage